kyma-incubator/compass/docs/compass/03-packages-api.md

 A single Package can contain many different API Definitions/Event Definitions/Documents but the same API Definition/Event Definition/Document cannot belong to two different Packages.
 One Packages can belong only to one Application.
-- Package belongs to a single Application entity.

 ## GraphQL API